-Information for patients
+Information for patients from the Ophthalmology Department

 This leaflet is for people who have been diagnosed with a retinal tear in one or both eyes.
 It is not meant to replace the information discussed between you and your doctor, but can act as a starting point for such a discussion or as a useful reminder of the key points.